stromseng/personalWebPage/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 ### TODO LIST

 - [X] Add Created with Svelte, skeletonui, fontawesome, etc to bottom of page